disuja7/Bike-sharing-demand-prediction/README.md

 # Bike-sharing-demand-prediction
-Predicting the number bike required per hour to accomplish the demand based on the data of Seoul.
+Predicting the number bike required per hour to accomplish the demand based on the data of bike renting in Seoul